lamontacrook/bootcamp/README.md

 ## Create Your Own Block

 1. We now need to update the document by structuring the document.
 Add a table with 1 column and 4 rows.
 Into the first row type in hero.
 Cut and paste the image into the second line.
-Into the 3rd and 4th we want to have our title and add a tagline in the last row - *Join us for your next adventures.*  Change the style for this row to Heading 2.
+Into the 3rd and 4th we want to have our title and add a tagline in the last row.

+<h2>Join us for your next adventures.</h2>

+Change the style for this row to Heading 2.

 ![hero-block](./assets/update-hero-block.png)